LAST UPDATED: 29/04/2022

 - Wear a mask when you are indoors or cannot socially distance

-- Maintain a distance of at least 2 meters from other people
+- Maintain a distance from other people

 - Avoid large gatherings